 2. Cover the ground

-This goes along with no tilling.
+And really any garden benefits from a good layer of mulch.
 Look around in nature, there is no naked and exposed soil.
 It is always covered.
-I think that is why God made the leaves fall in the Autumn, so the ground gets a cover.
+I think that is why leaves fall in Autumn, so the ground gets a cover.
 Covered soil stays moist and soft.
-Learn more at no till gardening methods.

-3. Plant densely
+3. Plant in succession

-Single row gardens can look beautiful, if worked hard.
-If covered well, they can function with less work.
-Even less work is needed if there is no room for weeds to grow and for a tiller to go through.
-Plus, plants support each other.
-Plant squash and spinach together, cabbage and beets, cucumbers and radish.
+Plants love to grow together and support each other.
+Plant squash and spinach together, cabbage and beets, cucumbers, and radish.
 Before the bigger plant will need the space, the small one will be harvested, but you will not have to pull weeds in the process.
-If the ground is not covered by useful plants then the weeds will try to take over.
-It’s a natural mechanism to protect the dirt from the heat of the sun.

 5. Simplify composting

-Composting can be a lot of work in an organic garden.
-It does not have to be, though.
-There are two very easy ways to simplify composting to basically no work.
-If you have chickens, let them do the work.
-A true deep litter method creates a great compost.
-All the garden waste is processed by the chickens.
-If you do not have chickens, turn your potato bed into a passive compost pile.
-Potatoes need to be hilled anyways, why not hill them with garden waste.
+A tip from the Russian growers that we haven’t tried ourselves, but I thought is worth sharing: turn a potato bed into a passive compost pile.
+Potatoes need to be hilled anyways, why not hill them with garden waste?
 They will not mind and grow tall and cover the mess nicely.
 When done, cover the messy bed with some weed control fabric.
 Next spring it will be a great squash bed.
 Squash likes to have warm feet, if there is still composting happening it will make the plants even happier.
 Now plant your potatoes in another bed that needs some soil improvement.

-If you followed so far, you will notice that watering is really not needed, except if spring is hot and dry to establish young plants.
+However, sometimes our spring is very dry, so establishing young plants can be challenging.
 When transplanting seedlings, water the hole before planting the seedling so the roots will grow deep to reach the water.
 If you plant the seedling into a dry hole and water from above, the plant will develop shallow roots, always looking for more water.
 Deep watering young plants helps them find moisture in deep soil on their own.
-The mulch helps to keep the moisture in the soil.
-Watering, in most cases, is not needed any longer.
-See also how to water your vegetable garden.

 7. Be consistent

-Even a easy garden does not get done by sitting in a rocking chair.
-No, you have to go out there and do something.
-As you see, there is not much to do.
-But little by little, if not taken care of, it can become too much for a weak gardener.
-The key is to be consistent.
-If you spend about 20-60 minutes each day in your garden, you will never have to work your garden much.
-Plant a bit, harvest a bit, take care of some weeds, some compost, some pruning.
+If you spend about 20-60 minutes each day in your garden, you will never have to work your garden hard.
+Plant a bit, harvest a bit, and take care of some weeds, some compost, and some pruning.
 I personally hardly ever work beyond having fun.
-Come join me by becoming a easy gardener as well.
+Come join me by becoming an easy gardener as well.
 You will see how much fun and rewarding gardening can be.

-We invite you to subscribe to Northern Homestead and follow us on Facebook or Pinterest for the latest updates.
+We invite you to subscribe to Northern Homestead and follow us on Instagram, Facebook, or Pinterest for the latest updates.

 Love tip number 5, would have never thought of that….